 They refused to allow official party representatives into the ballot counting area and force people to stand behind a glass wall.

-Now, on Friday, judge ruled in favor of Governor Scott, granted that injunction.
+Now, on Friday, Judge Ruled in favor of Governor Scott granted that injunction.

 But even with that order, the Palm Beach supervisor failed.

-Judge ruling just this year, she violated state and federal laws by illegally destroying ballots in 2016.
+In Broward County, the supervisor of elections, Brenda Snipes, rampant history of election fraud, judge ruling just this year, she violated state and federal laws by illegally destroying ballots in 2016.

 And that outcome is clear.

-It's going to be, we now have the winner in the governor's race, that's Ron DeSantis, and Rick Scott will be the next senator.
+It's going to be, we now have the winner in the governor's race.

 The same thing in Georgia with Stacey Abrams, as Brian Kemp now will be the governor-elect of Georgia.

-When are they gonna when are they gonna concede?
+When are they going to concede?

-Imagine if a re Donald Trump didn't concede.
+Imagine if Donald Trump didn't concede.

-This is a monumental defining moment this week when you have someone like Cosby going to prison and then in the same breath, having Kavanaugh possibly going to the highest court in the land.
+This is a monumental defining moment this week when you have someone like Cosby going to prison and then in the same breath having Kavanaugh possibly going to the highest court in the land.

 I am blown away.

-Before I saw this stuff, I'm like, oh come on, what could be in this guy's yearbook?
+Before I saw this stuff, I'm like, oh, come on, what could be in this guy's yearbook?

-Like a little nonsense.
+Like, a little nonsense.

 This is sick stuff.